-During those 5 hour days we were able to comfortably cram about 1000 calories and an extra .5 liter soft flask in the vest to get us through.
-In addition there is an elastic strap on the back that adequately held onto our running vest, effectively adding some storage to the cramped pack.
+During those 5 hour days, we were able to cram about 1000 calories comfortably and an extra .5 liter soft flask in the vest to get us through.
+Also, there is an elastic strap on the back that adequately held onto our running vest, effectively adding some storage to the cramped pack.

-While this isn't the lightest vest, 276 grams without any hydration isn't too bad considering how much padding and comfort comes along with it.
+The 14.2 ounces aren't crazy light, but there is padding and comfort that come along with it.
 The Nathan hydration bladder also has a very good weight to water carrying ratio giving you a two liter capacity at a low weight cost.

 Marathons, afternoon runs in the mountains, or even a little extra storage while out on your mountain bike.
 This is a versatile and functional running vest for all runners.
 If you have resupply options it could be ideal for long mountain running events.

-Retailing below $100, the HPL #020 is great value.
-If you're hunting for a vest loaded with features, expect to shell out at least another 50 bucks.
-This is a great vest, adequate for most running endeavors and affordable to boot!
+The HPL is great value.
+If you're hunting for a vest loaded with features, expect to shell out quite a bit more cash.
+This is a great vest, adequate for most running endeavors and relatively affordable to boot!

 — Brian Martin